tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-The workbench allows you to:
+A workbench allows you to:
-- work in preferred environment, languages, and libraries <!-- .element: class="fragment" -->
+- Work in your preferred environment, languages, and libraries <!-- .element: class="fragment" -->
-- computational notebooks written in Python, R, Spark, etc. <!-- .element: class="fragment" -->
+- Write in computational notebooks in Python, R, Spark, etc. <!-- .element: class="fragment" -->

 +++